DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: Introduction

-Using the \sys-bench framework, we systematically evaluate the performance of existing systems, including open-source research synthesis systems, search AI's with strong proprietary models, OpenAI DeepResearch, and \sys-base.
-Figure~\ref{fig:spider_overview} demonstrates that all of these existing methods exhibit significant opportunity for improvement, with no baseline exceeding a score of $.19$ across all metrics.
-Furthermore, on several key metrics, including Nugget Coverage, Reference Coverage and Document Importance, each evaluated method's performance remains well below $.45$, reflecting the inherent difficulty of the \sys-bench task, which requires systems to navigate the live web, reasoning about the relevance and importance of documents as well as surfacing key facts into a concise final answer.
-Notably, OpenAI's DeepResearch offers strong performance relative to other baselines, outperforming many prior methods on knowledge synthesis and retrieval quality, with scores of $.392$ on Nugget Coverage, $.187$ on Reference Coverage and $.124$ on Document Importance; however, it struggles to provide strong verifiability relative to many other methods.
-We also find that \sys-base, a relatively simple reference pipeline implemented efficiently using the LOTUS API~\cite{noauthor_lotus-datalotus_2025, patel_semantic_2025}, consistently improves upon performance of prior open-source systems and search AI's, as shown in Figure~\ref{fig:spider_overview:a}, as well as achieving competitive performance and up to $6.3\times$ higher verifiability compared to OpenAI's DeepResearch, as shown in Figure~\ref{fig:spider_overview:b}.
+Using the \sys-bench framework, we systematically evaluate the performance of existing systems, including open-source research synthesis systems, search agents with strong proprietary models, OpenAI DeepResearch, and \sysref.
+We find that all of these existing methods exhibit significant opportunity for improvement, \summarystatsubclause.
+Furthermore, on several key metrics, including Nugget Coverage, Reference Coverage and Document Importance, each evaluated method's performance remains well below $40\%$, reflecting the inherent difficulty of the \sys-bench task, which requires systems to navigate the live web, reasoning about the relevance and importance of documents as well as surfacing key facts into a cohesive final answer.
+Notably, OpenAI's DeepResearch offers strong performance relative to other baselines, outperforming many prior methods on knowledge synthesis and retrieval quality, with scores of $39.2\%$ on Nugget Coverage, $18.7\%$ on Reference Coverage and $12.4\%$ on Document Importance; however, it struggles to provide strong verifiability relative to many other methods.
+We also find that \sysref reference pipeline represents a strong open-source baseline offering competitive performance on most metrics and up to $6.3\times$ higher verifiability compared to OpenAI's DeepResearch.
 Nevertheless, \sys-bench remains far from saturated, representing exciting opportunities for further work.
 We hope that our benchmark framework and reference pipeline support the progress of new systems, and we believe that resolving \sys-bench represents a critical milestone towards more capable AI systems.